Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Hyperbolic triangles, hexagons and pairs of pants

 Ideal triangles are of fundamental importance in hyperbolic geometry and are widely employed into the study of hyperbolic surfaces and the geometry of Teichm\"{u}ller space.
 In \Cref{sec: Fenchel--Nielsen}, we will see how global coordinates on the Teichm\"{u}ller space can be obtained from the decomposition of a hyperbolic surface into simpler geometric pieces.
 These geometric pieces are often called \emph{three-circle domains} or \emph{$Y$-pieces} or \emph{pairs of pants} in the literature.
 Among these terms, we adopt the latter in the text and review in this Section a gluing construction of pairs of pants out of right-angled hexagons.
 A central result is then that the moduli space of hyperbolic structures on a pair of pants is, in fact, trivial; we refer to \cite{Papadopoulos} for a survey on relevant results and methods.

-\begin{definition} Let $x,y,z$ be distinct points on the boundary at infinity $\partial_\infty\mathbb{H}$ of the hyperbolic plane $\mathbb{H}$.
+\begin{definition}\labelx{def:ideal_triangle} Let $x,y,z$ be distinct points on the boundary at infinity $\partial_\infty\mathbb{H}$ of the hyperbolic plane $\mathbb{H}$.
 An \emph{ideal triangle} with vertices at the points $x,y,z$ is the closed subset of $\mathbb{H}$ bounded by the three geodesics that join pairwise the points $x,y,z$ (see \Cref{Fig:ideal_triangle}).
 Note that any two ideal triangles are isometric. \end{definition}

 \begin{definition} A \emph{right-angled hexagon} $H \subset \mathbb{H}^2$ is a compact simply connected subset of the hyperbolic plane whose boundary consists of six geodesic segments $\gamma_i$, $i=1,...,6$, that meet each other orthogonally (see \Cref{Fig:right-angled hexagon}). \end{definition}